Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 Non-convertible debentures of a company incorporated in India

 Shares and convertible debentures of Indian companies through stock exchange under Portfolio Investment Scheme, subject to the terms and conditions specified in Schedules 3 and 4 to the FEMA Notification No. 20/2000- RB dated May 3, 2000, as amended from time to time.

 Exchange traded derivative contracts approved by the SEBI, from time to time, out of INR funds held in India on non-repatriable basis, subject to the limits prescribed by the SEBI.

 Note : NRIs are not permitted to invest in small savings or Public Provident Fund (PPF).

 B. Investment in Immovable Property

-NRI / PIO4 / Foreign National who is a person resident india (citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal and Bhutan would require prior approval of the Reserve Bank) may acquire immovable property india other than agricultural land/ plantation property or a farm house out of repatriable and / or non-repatriable funds.
+NRI / PIO4 / Foreign National who is a person resident in India (citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal and Bhutan would require prior approval of the Reserve Bank) may acquire immovable property in India other than agricultural land/ plantation property or a farm house out of repatriable and / or non-repatriable funds.

 The payment of purchase price, if any, should be made out of

-(i) funds received india through normal banking channels by way of inward remittance from any place outside India or
+(i) funds received in India through normal banking channels by way of inward remittance from any place outside India or

 (ii) funds held in any non-resident account maintained in accordance with the provisions of the Act and the regulations made by the Reserve Bank.